DanielEvansLab/DanielEvansLab.github.io/projects.md

 An overview of the Longevity Genomics project is given on the [landing page]({{site.baseurl}}/) of this site.
 This page provides acess to technical descriptions of the individual project components.
-Most of them are or will be accompanied by a detailed vignette providing a rationale and a reproducible analysis protocol (for details see below).
+Most of them are or will be accompanied by a vignette providing a detailed analysis protocol along with well defined objectives, a description of the findings and downloads of all relevant results (for details see below).

 ## B. Collaboration and Open Access